 Did you notice how I personalized the video to this specific prospect, and incorporated friendly, nonverbal communication like eye contact and smiling?
-These are vital to creating a successful and positive experience for potential customers.
+These are vital to creating a successful and positive experience for potential customers, which will in turn improve sales.
 A video introduction is just the tip of the video-email iceberg, too; you can send personalized follow-ups, capture screen recordings of presentations, answer complicated questions, send thank-you videos, and many more.

 When you incorporate verbal and nonverbal communication into your sales outreach, you’re providing effective communication and a memorable experience for your prospect.
 But you don’t just take my word for it!

-Sign up for a 7-day free trial to experience video messaging first hand; no credit card required.
+Start a free trial to experience video messaging first hand.
+Improve sales today!

 What percentage of communication is nonverbal?